 Driveways, paths, pavers, patios, pool surrounds

-These are the highest-traffic zones, so they collect the most grime and become slippery fastest.
+These are the highest-traffic zones, so they collect the most grime and become slippery the fastest.

 - Common buildup: tyre marks, oil spots, rust stains, leaf tannins, mould and algae in shaded areas, dirt packed into joints.